 Talk to an attorney when your circumstances change

-To learn more about making changes to your existing estate planning documents or to discuss drafting a will, trust or other instruments, reach out to us at The Law Offices of Scott Alan Morrison, P.A.
+To learn more about making changes to your existing estate planning documents or to discuss drafting a will, trust or other instruments, reach out to us at The Law Office of Morrison & McGrew, P.A.